Technology can be a useful servant but a dangerous master.

 - The kind of information your employers will be looking for

-- How should your resume be formatted on the page
+- How should your technical resume be formatted on the page

-- Some special tips for writing the various sections
+- Some special tips for writing various sections in your technical resume.

 And all kinds of details that will help you stand out.